-Maha Ahmed is a News Assistant at The Intercept.
+Maha Ahmed is a former News Assistant at The Intercept.
 She was previously in The Intercept’s fellowship program.
 She is based in Brooklyn.

 Congressional Democrats Demand Answers About Amazon’s Facial Recognition Technology

 Reps.
 Keith Ellison and Emanuel Cleaver asked in a letter about how law enforcement is using the software and the potential for racial and gender discrimination.

 Aided by Palantir, the LAPD Uses Predictive Policing to Monitor Specific People and Neighborhoods